ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 In this guide, the only human user will be the `admin` user, with full permissions to the entire Kubernetes API.

-Ultimately, this gives us the following list of certificates to generate:
+Ultimately, this gives us the following list of certificates to prepare:

 1. The root CA
 2. The main Kubernetes API certificate